-Traffic control officials move cyclists through intersections without stopping most of the time.
-However, you may be stopped to relieve traffic congestion.
+Be prepared at all times to stop for motor traffic along the route!!!
+Traffic control officials move cyclists through intersections without stopping most of the time, however, you may be stopped to relieve traffic congestion.
 Please be patient with the police if you are stopped.
 They do a great service for Day of the Tread cyclists; give them a friendly wave as you pass by!
-PLEASE OBEY ALL LAW ENFORCEMENT DIRECTIVES AS WELL AS THOSE FROM BIKE PATROL AND OTHER EVENT OFFICIALS.
+PLEASE OBEY ALL LAW ENFORCEMENT DIRECTIVES AS WELL AS THOSE FROM RIDE MARSHALS AND OTHER EVENT OFFICIALS.
 THANK YOU FOR YOUR COOPERATION.

 The event utilizes open public roads, which may or may not be maintained by local municipalities, cities, counties, and/or the State.
 The event is not responsible for the condition and maintenance of the roads.
 Road hazards are always possible and in entering this event, you must be alert to all road hazards, including but not limited to: pot holes, uneven pavement, road cracks, road debris, unfinished construction, and motor vehicle traffic.

-The Day of the read is an event for cyclists of all ages, abilities and experience.
+The Day of the Tread is an event for cyclists of all ages, abilities and experience.
 Many have limited experience riding in packs.
 Be cautious as you approach other cyclists and make them aware of your presence by calling out “passing.”
 Touching wheels is the most common reason for crashes.

 If you have any questions please seek out a volunteer at the EXPO or on Ride Day at our information booth located at the Start / Finish area on the Plaza.